Ffyud/mijn-website-jekyll/_posts/2022-01-21-run-a-python-script-on-github.md

         name: run-python
         ```

-2. Pick a trigger to start the job.
+2. Pick a trigger to start the job, defined by [`on`](https://docs.github.com/en/actions/using-workflows/workflow-syntax-for-github-actions#on).
 A common trigger is a push to Github.

         ``` yaml
         on: